lhydl/ip/docs/README.md

 # User Guide
-_Duke_ is an application for users to store different tasks types.
+_Duke_ is a desktop application for users to store different tasks types through a command line interface.

-This is a CLI application.
-Users can interact with the application by typing in commands into the prompt.
+##Quick Start
+1. Ensure that you have Java 11 or above installed on your computer.
+1. Download the latest version of Duke.jar from https://github.com/lhydl/ip/releases
+1. Save the jar file to a folder of your choice.
+1. Open a command prompt and navigate to the folder that contains the jar file.
+Command: `cd <directory/filename>`
+1. Type in the `java -jar Duke.jar` command and press enter to run the program.
+1. Refer to the Features and Usage section for more details on the application's available commands.

 ## Features
 ### Notes about the command format:
 1. Items in <> are the parameters to be supplied by the user.